Harjot66/Fraud-Detection-and-Stock-Price-Forecasting/README.md

 Challenges: Require large amounts of data to train correctly.
 Additionally, they can be difficult to interpret, which can be a problem in regulatory environments.
 Deep learning tends to work better with large amounts of data than machine learning models.

 Activation functions in artificial neural networks (ANNs) serve a crucial role in determining the output of each neuron.
 They introduce non-linearities to the model, enabling it to learn complex patterns in the data.
 ReLU (Rectified Linear Unit) is commonly used in hidden layers because it is computationally efficient and helps mitigate the vanishing gradient problem during training.
 ReLU simply outputs the input if it's positive, otherwise, it outputs zero.
 On the other hand, the sigmoid function is often employed in the output layer, especially for binary classification tasks like fraud detection, because it squashes the output between 0 and 1, effectively representing probabilities.
 This makes it suitable for predicting binary outcomes, where values closer to 1 indicate a higher probability of fraud, while values closer to 0 indicate the opposite.

-### Oversampling & Finding the Best Model

-To address the problem of class imbalance in the target variable of our dataset, we have applied the Synthetic Minority Over-sampling Technique, or SMOTE.
-This method helps to balance the classes by generating synthetic examples of the minority class.
-SMOTE works by selecting examples that are close in the feature space, drawing a line between the examples in the feature space, and creating new examples along that line.
-This approach helps to avoid overfitting that can occur with simple over-sampling and allows the model to learn more robust patterns, improving its performance on new, unseen data.
-By using SMOTE, we ensure a more balanced dataset, which is crucial for building effective and unbiased machine learning models such as the K-nearest neighbors (KNN) classifier used in this case

-It's crucial to emphasize that we will be applying this to the original dataset with PCA applied, denoted as 'dataset', rather than to 'df' as the 'dataset' has the true ratio of normal to fraud transactions.

 ## Conclusion